stevenschwab/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Taking in the variable name because name is not defined in the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Name "Dan" is the same but the newRoll number is different.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is local scope.

 ### Task 3 - Stretch Goals